zpeng2022/edu-cpo-lab-zpeng/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# GROUP-NAME - lab #1 - variant NUMBER

 This is an example project which demonstrates project structure and necessary CI checks.
 It is not the best structure for real-world projects, but good